fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 # Building Chainblocks

-*Before building any Fragcolor project from the sources please ensure you've [setup your development environment](../getting-started/#development-environment) correctly.*
+*Before you start, ensure you've [set up your development environment](../getting-started/#development-environment).*

 This guide will outline the process to build [Chainblocks](https://github.com/fragcolor-xyz/chainblocks) from the sources.